TanStack/query/docs/framework/react/guides/optimistic-updates.md

     return await queryClient.invalidateQueries({ queryKey: ['todos'] })
   },
 })

+const { isPending, submittedAt, variables, mutate, isError } = addTodoMutation
 ```

 [//]: # 'ExampleUI1'

 you will then have access to `addTodoMutation.variables`, which contain the added todo.
-In your UI list, where the query is rendered, you can append another item to the list while the mutation is `pending`:
+In your UI list, where the query is rendered, you can append another item to the list while the mutation `isPending`:

 [//]: # 'ExampleUI2'